 Are you feeling thirsty on the keto diet?
-Staying well-hydrated is very essential to feel you best.
-You have to know about what kind of drinks you can drink and whet should you avoid.
+Staying well-hydrated is very essential to feel your best.
+You have to know what kind of drinks you can drink and what should you avoid.
 The simple tip is that water is a wonderful thing to drink.
 While flat and sparkling water is also good.

 As these drinks have no carbs and can be a great thirst-quencher.
 Add some sprinkle of salt if you are suffering from keto flu or a headache.
 Other good choices are tea or coffee but without sugar.
 You can also drink an occasional glass of wine.
 That’s OK to drink in keto.

 In this article, you will know that soda is good or bad in the keto diet.
 So let’s get started.

 Diet coke is very tasty, energizing, and low in carbs, and zero in sugar.
 It’s a perfect keto drink.
 Diet coke is one of the famous low-caloric sodas in the market.
 But the question is, can you drink it on keto?

 And the answer is: Diet coke is not healthy, but the occasional diet coke will not disturb your keto diet.
 However, you need to understand that diet sodas can not be justified from a nutritional point of view because these are not healthy and can not be a part of any healthy diet.

 When people on initial stage in keto they think that it is OK to eat and drink unhealthy foods as long as it’s low carb and keep the ketone level high.
 You might get some results but that in the short term, in the long-term, your health may be affected.

 Manage Ketosis in Keto Diet

 The purpose of the keto diet is to switch your metabolism into ketosis.
 Ketosis is a metabolic state in which your body burns stored fat instead of carbohydrates for energy.
 And you can achieve this by maintaining your low-carb diet comprising 20-50 grams of carbs in a day.
 Also, try to take high intakes of fat.